jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 people in the dataset were tracked
 ![](0_Fit_Bit_Tracker_Data_Sorting_and_Filtering_files/figure-gfm/number%20of%20days%20tracked-1.png)<!-- -->

+User **4057192912** is an outlier, having data only for four days.

-Running `select(dailyActivity, Id, ActivityDate) %>% distinct()` shows that there are no duplicate dates for any Id
+Running `select(dailyActivity, Id, ActivityDate) %>% distinct()` shows that there are no duplicate dates for any Id.

 Data seems very redundant.
 The files `dailyCalories_merged.csv`, `daily_Intensities_merged` and `dailySteps_merged.csv` are just column